tasksched/tasksched/README.md

 ### Input

-The input data is written in JSON format.
+The input data is written in YAML or JSON format.
 One or more files are accepted, each one overwrites any file previously loaded.

 The main keys in the input are: